FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Last name=Also known as "surname" or "family name".
 You put in your last name in this field, which will in turn appear on your profile page.
 This sentence appears in the "Edit profile" menu (http://lichess.org/account/profile).
 Translate to whatever best describes this in your language or culture.

-Biography=This is next to a text field wherein you can put anything you wish.
-For example, http://lichess.org/@/thibault reads "Developer of lichess".
+Biography=This is next to a text field where you can write anything you wish to describe yourself.
+For example, http://lichess.org/@/thibault reads "I write bugs for lichess.org".
 This sentence appears in the "Edit profile" menu (http://lichess.org/account/profile).

 Country=This is a field for the country you are located at.
 Appears on player profiles (example: http://lichess.org/@/thibault).
 The sentence appears in the "Edit profile" menu (http://lichess.org/account/profile).